eeg1025g71120/InfluenzaProjectRepo/Final_Project_Workbook.md

   A BLAST database is then made:

-        makeblastdb -in Human_Influenza_Viruses.fasta -out influenza -dbtype prot "- in" is signiling the file input.
+        makeblastdb -in Human_Influenza_Viruses.fasta -out influenza -dbtype prot

+  `- in` is signiling the file input.
 This should be the output of your previous cat command.

-  "-out" is signaling the output file.
-This is what you want your database is referencing "prot" is signaling that the data being used in this acessment is protein coded data
+ `-out` is signaling the output file.
+This is what you want your database is referencing.

+  `prot` is signaling that the data being used in this acessment is protein coded data.

   A BLAST analysis can then occur using the H18N11 as our query, or our file of interest: